Navigate complex mobility value chains

 Typical challenges when exporting in the transport industry

-• Rapid technology and market shifts
+• Rapid technology shifts across markets and segments

 These challenges make prioritisation, local insight and coordinated support especially important when moving into new markets.